Sayrarh/Launchpad/README.md

 - Platform Selection: The project team selects a decentralized exchange (DEX) platform to host their IDO, which is what we will be building in this tutorial.

 - Token Allocation: The project team determines the allocation of tokens for the IDO.
 They typically reserve a portion of the tokens for the IDO participants, team members, advisors, and community incentives.

-- Whitelisting: Depending on the platform and regulatory requirements, the project team may implement a whitelisting process for participants.
-This ensures that only approved participants can invest in the IDO.

 - Investment Period: The IDO opens for a specific period during which participants can invest.
 Participants send their desired cryptocurrency (such CELO) to the smart contract address associated with the IDO.
 In return, they receive the project's tokens based on the predefined token price.